-Queen Elizabeth II loves same sex marriage!
-Well that is according to Stephen Fry anyway.
+The Queen Thinks Marriage Equality is Wonderful!
+Well, that is according to Stephen Fry anyway.

 “It was only last summer, of course, that Her Majesty The Queen gave the Royal Assent,” Fry said.
-“Now, I don’t know whether this is true, but there’s an Italian saying… if it’s not true, it’s well founded.”
+“Now, I don’t know whether this is true, but there’s an Italian saying… if not true, it is well-founded.”

-“when the Queen signed the Royal Assent for the equal marriages act, allowing gay people to marry for the first time, she put it down and said ‘Well, who’d have thought, 62 years ago when I came to the throne, that I would be signing something like this?
+“when the Queen signed the Royal Assent for the Marriage Equality act, allowing gay people to marry for the first time, she put it down and said ‘Well, who’d have thought, 62 years ago when I came to the throne, that I would be signing something like this?
 Isn’t it wonderful?’”

 The Queen has never spoken publicly about same-sex marriage as she must remain politically neutral, however, has shown her support for the LGBT community in recent years by giving her public support for the London Lesbian & Gay Switchboard; signing a charter calling for an end to discrimination across the 54 Commonwealth nations, and officially pardoning famed British